More about Adult Social Care

 Protecting adults from abuse

-If you are worried about a vulnerable adult who is being harmed or an adult who cannot protect themselves from harm, the following information may help you to decide if you need to contact us.
+If you are worried about an adult who is being harmed or an adult who cannot protect themselves from harm, the following information may help you to decide if you need to contact us.

 » What is abuse?

 Abuse is a violation of an individuals human and civil rights by any other person or persons.
 Abuse is something that can be done by anyone and take place at any time.
 It is something that is done to a person or it can be as a result of something not being done.
 Abuse can take place in someone's house or in an institution such as a hospital, day centre or residential care home.